-Guests often ask what it was like at duPlooy’s in the days before electricity and running water… Well my favorite book growing up was Swiss Family Robinson so a family adventure always had a special appeal to me.
+Looking back on the last 30-odd years I’ve been pondering life in Belize Visitors to Belize Botanic Gardens often ask what it was like here in the days before electricity and running water.
+My favorite book growing up was Swiss Family Robinson so a family adventure always had a special appeal to me.

 One big difference though was that the Robinson’s were shipwrecked on an island with a ship loaded with supplies.
-When they ran out of good stuff – like fine wines, cheese, chocolate, as well as essential items , they merely rowed their dinghy out to the ship and brought back what they needed … while on the other hand, for us it was a hard-driven 10 miles to reach San Ignacio in an hour and change (each-way), with more riding around town in order to find the basics … and there was definitely a shortage of fine wines and cheese!!
+When they ran out of good stuff – like fine wines, cheese, chocolate, etc, they merely rowed their dinghy out to the ship and brought back what they needed.
+For us it was a hard-driven 10 miles to reach San Ignacio in an hour and change (each-way), with more riding around town in order to find the basics.
+And there was definitely a shortage of fine wines and cheese!!

-If there hadn’ been, we probably wouldn’t be as fond of rice and beans, tortillas and local rum as we are.
+If there hadn’t been, we probably wouldn’t be so fond of rice and beans, tortillas and local rum.

-At that time though, had we known that it would be 8 months before our generator was up and running and a working water pump or that suppliers would refuse to deliver anything past the bottom of our famous “duPlooy’s Hill“, would we have still bought the place?
+At that time had we known that it would be 8 months before there was running water and electricity, would we still have bought the place?
+Or that suppliers would refuse to deliver anything past the bottom of our famous hill ?

-We have a secret belief that every mechanic in San Ignacio has a son or daughter with a graduate degree from a fine university and its from replacing worn out vehicle parts like shock-absorbers, tie rod ends, u-joints, etc. Parts that I didn’t even know existed, never mind that they needed to be replaced with such frequency, due to our chronic “bumpy” road conditions!
+We have a secret belief that every mechanic in San Ignacio has a son or daughter with a graduate degree from a fine university.
+This is from replacing quickly worn out parts on our vehicles.
+Parts that I didn’t even know existed, never mind that they needed to be replaced with such frequency.

-(Rattling on) And who needs to sponsor uniforms for a soccer team when you can support a local mechanic, making him feel like the most important person in your life?
+(Rattling on) And who needs to sponsor uniforms for a soccer team when you can support a local mechanic?